lse-me314/lse-me314.github.io/instructions.md

 We will walk you through this process in the Day 1 lab, so don't worry if it seems complicated the first time.
 This sort of careful workflow process and file management is part of learning practical data science too!

 We do not mark the homework but we will walk through the solutions at the start of computer labs the following day.

-#### After finishing an assignment

-Don't forget to log out from the server if you are using RStudio Server.
-You are sharing computing resource with other students.
-If we observe find a session inactive for long time, we will terminate the session.